Krato/Infinety-CRUD/README.md

 ## Security

-If you discover any security related issues, please email hello@krato.ro instead of using the issue tracker.
+If you discover any security related issues, please email hello@ericlagarda.com instead of using the issue tracker.

 ## Credits